-We know that unexpected life events can affect your budget, so we offer clients with a private student loan or student loan refinance the ability to skip one payment every 12 months.
-You can request your first skip a payment once you've made at least 6 months of consecutive on-time, full principal and interest payments, and your loan is in good standing.
+We know that unexpected life events can affect your budget, so we offer clients with a private student loan or student loan refinance the ability to skip a payment through a single, one-month forbearance during a 12-month period.
+You can request your first skip-a-payment once you've made at least 6 months of consecutive on-time, full principal and interest payments, and your loan is in good standing.

 We require a completed request form to process a Skip-A-Payment request.
 The form is available at the bottom of this article.
 To apply, first download and complete the form.
 Then, upload the completed form to your Earnest profile.